danil-g/danil-g.github.io/_posts/2017-11-20-Motivation.md

 ---
 layout: post
-title: Discipline, routine, self-learning and motivation.
+title: Discipline, Routine, Self-learning and Motivation.
 ---

 At the beggining it was really hard for me to work from home in a disciplined manner.
 It's difficult in the modern world with so many distractions.
 I believe that the ability to focus on one task could be considered a superpower in the 21st century.
 I started looking for materials and techniques that could help me to avoid slacking into procrastination mode.